michalporeba/fluttery/state/README.md

 }
 ```

-With the above, the `Home` widget becomes state, to hold the state.
+With the above, the `Home` widget becomes stateful, to hold the state.

 ```dart
 class Home extends StatefulWidget {